-Journal of Infectious Diseases and Treatment provides an opportunity to researchers and scientists to explore and publish the basic, advanced and latest research developments in the field of Infectious Diseases and Treatment.
+Journal of Infectious Diseases and Treatment provides an opportunity for researchers and scientists to explore and publish the basic, advanced, and latest research developments in the field of Infectious Diseases and Treatment.
 Research developments in the academic and hospital or clinical setting are given equal priority.
-Additionally the journal publishes policies, regulations, recommendations, mass vaccinationation reports, population studies of a given country or continent related to prevention and treatment of infectious diseases.
-Journal of Infectious Diseases & treatment invites articles in all areas related to Infectious Diseases, Influenza, Respiratory Tract Infections, Herpes Virus, Human Papilloma Virus, Chicken pox, Conjunctivitis, Yeast infection, Lymphocytic Meningitis, Viral encephalitis, Communicable disease, Small pox, Anthrax, Colon Infection, Viral Infections and many more.
+Additionally, the journal publishes policies, regulations, recommendations, mass vaccination action reports, population studies of a given country, or continent related to the prevention and treatment of infectious diseases.
+Journal of Infectious Diseases & treatment invites articles in all areas related to Infectious Diseases, Influenza, Respiratory Tract Infections, Herpes Virus, Human Papilloma Virus, Chickenpox, Conjunctivitis, Yeast infection, Lymphocytic Meningitis, Viral encephalitis, Communicable disease, Smallpox, Anthrax, Colon Infection, Viral Infections and many more.
 Welcome to the Journal Portal!
-This is a resource for physicians, clinicians and academic scientists to publish the latest findings in the area of Infectious Diseases & treatment through scientific abstracts.
+This is a resource for physicians, clinicians, and academic scientists to publish the latest findings in the area of Infectious Diseases & treatment through scientific abstracts.

 We request authors to submit their manuscripts via Editorial Tracking System through https://www.imedpub.com/submissions/infectious-diseases-treatment.html or via e-mail to [email protected]

 Infectious diseases are disorders caused by organisms - like bacterium, viruses, fungi or parasites.
 Several organisms sleep in and on our bodies.
 They are usually harmless or perhaps useful, however underneath bound conditions, some organisms could cause illness.
 Some infectious diseases may be passed from person to person.
 Some are transmitted by bites from insects or animals are no inheritable by ingesting contaminated food or water or being exposed to organisms within the atmosphere.